zextras/tech-doc/source/carbonio/_management/backup.rst

 The Backup Path can be set both via GUI and via CLI:

-- Via GUI: in the "Backup" section of the Zextras Administration Console, under "Backup Path".
+- Via GUI: in the "Backup" section of the |carbonio| Administration Console, under "Backup Path".

 - Via CLI: using the `zxsuite config server <zxsuite_config_server>`